alexbosworth/balanceofsatoshis/README.md

 If that is set, it will use that node if no node is specified.

+You can also add a JSON fille to your .bos directory: config.json, add "default_saved_node": "nodename" to set the default via a file instead

 ## Linux Fu

 Some commands are designed to return outputs that can be piped or used in other CLI programs.